byrnereese/jupiter-aha-add-in-bot/README.md

 ## Configure on RingCentral Developer Portal

+1. Create a `Bot Add-In` app
-1. Go to your app's `Settings` tab on RingCentral Developer Portal
+2. Go to your app's `Settings` tab on RingCentral Developer Portal
-2. Find `OAuth Redirect URI` and fill it with `{BotSererUrl}/bot/oauth`
+3. Find `OAuth Redirect URI` and fill it with `{BotSererUrl}/bot/oauth`
-3. Go to `Bot` tab and click `Add to RingCentral` (Note: bot server url might not be updated right away.
+4. Go to `Bot` tab and click `Add to RingCentral` (Note: bot server url might not be updated right away.
 Please wait for a few minutes if it fails.)

 Note: Aha server seems like using an internal polling mechanism which doesn't send the activity message right after the change.
 It feels like there's a 5min interval.

-TODOs:
-1. Deploy to Heroku
-2. Finish README
+## Try on RingCentral Jupiter

+Note: if bot's status is `In Sandbox`, then go to `https://app.devtest.ringcentral.com/`.
+Please also update `RINGCENTRAL_SERVER` in Heroku app env var config if switching between Sandbox and Production

+Add the bot to a group chat and type `@{botName} help` or direct message the bot `help`.